zeroxoneafour/kwin-autotile/faq.md

 ### invert insertion (check box)
 Windows will be inserted (by default) to the right instead of to the left, keeping the first window in its original place.

+### insertion method (dropdown)
+The method that new windows are inserted with.
+Bottom up is experimental, breadth-first is the recommended but slower method.

 ### keep tiled below (check box)
 Tiled windows will be kept below other windows.

+### keep fullscreen above (check box)
+Whether to keep fullscreened windows above other windows.

 ### debug mode (check box)
 This will print debug messages every time an action is performed.